-Looking for more reassurance, I tracked down a study on heart disease, blood clots, and oral contraceptives published in the New England Journal of Medicine in 2012.
-In that study, researchers at the University of Copenhagen observed more than 1.6 million Danish women ages 15 to 49, from 1995 to 2009, and found that today’s low-dose estrogen pills pose a low risk of blood clot-related heart attacks or strokes.
-The risk rose slightly with age, particularly with women over 35.
-The researchers also indicated that if a woman’s baseline risk for heart disease is much higher than normal –- 10 times or more –- and if she is over 35, she should consult with her doctor about going off the pill.
-(A complete baseline risk profile needs to be completed by a cardiologist, but typically it involves age, family history, weight, cigarette use, blood pressure, history of diabetes, exercise history and a lipid profile among other factors.)
+Looking for more reassurance, I tracked down a study on heart disease, blood clots, and hormonal contraceptives published in the New England Journal of Medicine in 2012.
+In that study, researchers at the University of Copenhagen observed more than 1.6 million Danish women ages 15 to 49, from 1995 to 2009, and found that low-dose estrogen pills pose a low risk of blood clot-related heart attacks or strokes.

-My next step was to call my ob-gyn and ask her to prescribe a different pill.
-I told her that dizziness actually was a common side effect of Microgestin, so she switched me to another low-estrogen pill called Lomedia.
+My next step was to call my OB-GYN and ask her to prescribe a different pill.
+I told her about my dizziness, so she switched me to another low-estrogen pill called Lomedia.
 This time, before filling my prescription, I did some research on the drug and trolled message boards to learn how other pill users dealt with side effects such as dizziness.
 In short order, I incorporated some of their advice into my pill-taking routine:

 - I watch my alcohol intake.
 These days, I rarely drink wine on weekdays and try to limit my weekend alcohol intake as well.

-These 3 things made an immediate difference in easing my dizziness.
-But I should also add that Lomedia is a generic version of Loestrin, the pill I was on for many years.
+These three things made an immediate difference in easing my dizziness.
+But I should also add that Lomedia is considered equivalent to Loestrin, the pill I was on for many years.
 So it’s possible this formulation is simply a better fit for my body.